Vahidpro/clean-code-notes/README.md

 # Clean Code Notes
-### My notes and highlights of the Clean Code book.
+## My Clean Code Notes and Highlights
+### Introduction

+This repository contains my personal notes and key takeaways from Robert C. Martin's book Clean Code.
+It's a collection of insights and best practices to help me write clean, maintainable, and readable code.

 # Foreword